Apache Tutorials for Beginners

 What is Apache?

 Apache is a remarkable piece of application software.
-It is the most widely used Web Server application in the world with more than 50% share in the commercial web server market.
-Apache is the most widely used Web Server application in Unix-like operating systems but can be used on almost all platforms such as Windows, OS X, OS/2, etc. The word, Apache, has been taken from the name of the Native American tribe ‘Apache’, famous for its skills in warfare and strategy making.
+It is the most widely used Web Server application in the world, with more than 50% share in the commercial web server market.
+Apache is the most widely used Web Server application on Unix-like operating systems, but it can be used on almost all platforms such as Windows, OS X, OS/2, etc. The word, Apache, has been taken from the name of the Native American tribe Apache, famous for its skills in warfare and strategy making.

 It is a modular, process-based web server application that creates a new thread with each simultaneous connection.
-It supports a number of features; many of them are compiled as separate modules and extend its core functionality, and can provide everything from server side programming language support to authentication mechanism.
-Virtual hosting is one such feature that allows a single Apache Web Server to serve a number of different websites.
+It supports a number of features; many of them are compiled as separate modules and extend its core functionality, providing everything from server-side programming language support to authentication mechanisms.
+Virtual hosting is one such feature that allows a single Apache Web Server to serve a number of different websites from the same hardware.

 Apache